-The Enthusiastic Dealership is willing to do Special Finance but is typically not ready There is no pro-active marketing for Special Finance, thus the limited business is generated from, lot traffic,” Get ME Dones” and primary F&I turn downs.
-The F& I Turndowns are typical when the Sales Desk has a strong deal on a vehicle and is delivered to the customer on the Sales Desk’s “OK to SPOT”.
+The Enthusiastic Dealership is willing to do Special Finance but is typically not ready.
+There is no pro-active marketing for Special Finance.
+Thus the limited business is generated from lot traffic,” Get ME, Dones,” and primary F&I turn downs.
+The F& I Turndowns are typical when the Sales Desk has a strong deal on a vehicle and is delivered to the customer on the Sales Desk’s “OK to SPOT.”
 These deals have been shopped to every primary lender with no success.
-It is at this point (often two days later) that the Special Finance Manager gets the deal and is left with the task of salvaging a deal that was never handled properly from the beginning.
+At this point (often two days later), the Special Finance Manager gets the deal and is left with the task of salvaging a deal that was never handled properly from the beginning.
 These stores see the potential for sub-prime but can’t figure out how the store down the street can deliver all their turn downs.
 They tend to take only the easy deals, and those that require some work usually get let out after the initial round of rejections.

 The Necessary Dealership does Special Finance, but not consciously.
 The F&I manager knows something about sub-prime and can get a deal approved with some effort.
 His pay plan typically does not compensate him sub-prime, so he pays little attention to it.
-His attitude regarding special finance is that these customers don’t deserve a loan, but when he gets them approved, he is the BEST!
+His special finance attitude is that these customers don’t deserve a loan, but when he gets them approved, he is the BEST!
 This dealership is concerned with the image that Sub Prime can conjure up.
-This dealership is not interested in the being known as a “Sub Prime Dealer”, and does not want to jeopardize his current customer relationships.
+This dealership is not interested in being known as a “Sub Prime Dealer” and does not want to jeopardize its current customer relationships.
 This dealer is only interested in Subprime if it could be done with only the banker knowing!

 DOES MY DEALERSHIP NEED A SPECIAL FINANCE DEPARTMENT?

 You may already be in the Special Finance business and don’t even know it.
-If your F&I department is that good, you don’t hear a lot of complaining about the deal that couldn’t get bought.
-While it’s highly unlikely that your staff closes every customer that walks on your lot, odds are that you are probably selling some of these sub-prime customers to your primary sources.
+If your F&I department is that good, you don’t hear many complaints about the deal that couldn’t get bought.
+While it’s doubtful that your staff closes every customer that walks on your lot, the odds are that you are probably selling some of these sub-prime customers to your primary sources.
 But we live in a world of maximums and super sizes, so why not have both on these deals?

 1.The subprime mortgage crisis affects your subprime customers the most!.
-Many of them are “victims” of these subprime mortgage loans and are unsure of what their mortgage payment will be when their rate goes up!
+Many of them are “victims” of these subprime mortgage loans and are unsure of their mortgage payment when their rate goes up!